Double Dhamaal

-Sanjay Dutt, Ritesh Deshmukh, Arshad Warsi, Aashish Chaudhary and Javed Jaffrey reprise their roles from the previous films, with Kangana Ranaut and Mallika Sherawat as new additions.
-The theatrical trailer of the film was revealed on 6 May 2011 along with the film Haunted.
-The film released on 24 June 2011.
+Sanjay Dutt, Ritesh Deshmukh, Arshad Warsi, Aashish Chaudhary, and Javed Jaffrey reprise their roles from the previous film, with Kangana Ranaut and Mallika Sherawat as new additions.
+The theatrical trailer for the film was revealed on 6 May 2011 along with the film Haunted.
+The film was released on 24 June 2011.

-Upon release, the film received mixed reviews from critics, with praise for the performances but criticism for it humor and clichés.
-Despite this, it was a commercial hit at the box office.
+Upon release, the film received mixed reviews from critics, with praise for the performances but criticism for its humor and clichés.
+Despite this, it was a moderate commercial hit at the box office.

 A sequel titled Total Dhamaal was released in February 2019, with the main three cast members (Deshmukh, Warsi, and Jaffrey) reprising their roles.

 Plot

-The story continues from the previous film.

-The four good-for-nothing friends Roy (Ritesh Deshmukh), Adi (Arshad Warsi), Boman (Aashish Chaudhary) and Manav (Javed Jaffrey) are still trying to con people for a living.
-They happen to see their old enemy Kabir (Sanjay Dutt) driving a luxurious Mercedes Benz, and try to find out the secret behind his success.
+Continuing on with their antics, the four good-for-nothing friends Roy, Adi, Boman and Manav are still trying to con people for a living.
+They happen to see their old frenemy Kabir driving a luxurious Mercedes-Benz, and try to find out the secret behind his success.
 Upon investigating, they find that he is living off his 'wife's' wealth.

-They then blackmail him into making them his business partners, but little do the four friends know that Kabir, his girlfriend Kamini (Mallika Sherawat) along with his sister Kiya (Kangana Ranaut) have an agenda of their own.
-Kabir connects them with an investor named Bata Bhai (Satish Kaushik) who is also a don.
+They then blackmail him into making them his business partners, but little do the four friends know that Kabir, his girlfriend Kamini along with his sister Kiya have an agenda of their own.
+Kabir connects them with an investor named Bata Bhai who is also a don.
 The four friends convince Bata Bhai to invest his money into Kabir's oil project, and the money is then stolen by Kabir.
 Kabir leaves the country along with Kamini and Kiya, and leaves the four friends to deal with Bata Bhai.
 However, the four friends are able to leave the city and track Kabir down in Macau.

 They make a plan to ruin Kabir's happiness and take their money back by going in disguise.
 Roy "cons" Kiya by disguising himself as 'Tukiya' and pretending to be in love with her, whilst Adi disguises himself as a Sikh man called 'Ghanta Singh', getting the job of Kabir's "personal assistant".
 Roy also disguises himself as 'Heera Bhai', a "Gujarati investor" who would supposedly "invest" in Kabir's casino, and Boman acts as his wife, "in love with Kabir" to break his relationship with Kamini.
 Manav poses as various characters.

 However, Kabir, Kamini, and Kiya find out about their plans and decide to pretend to be fooled by the four friends, playing along with their plans.
-However, they eventually reveal this at the end when the four friends reveal themselves, shocking and scaring the four friends, who are incensed at getting tricked by the trio again.
-The movie ends with them escaping from Johnny Bonzela (J. Brandon Hill) due to Kabir exposing them to him.
+This is only revealed at the end when the four friends reveal themselves, shocking and scaring the four friends, who are incensed at getting tricked by the trio again.
+The movie ends with them escaping from Johnny Bonzela due to Kabir exposing them to him.